74RL/AD_OU-GPO_Tool/README.md

 + choose a Site from the SiteDropdown (e.g. London)
 + let the User/ComputerDropdown untouched/empty
 + name your OU (e.g. Groups)
-+ press "Create new OU"
++ press "Create new OU":
 ```
 Company.dom
     |